opendocsg/slw-judgments-backfill/2003_SGHC_60/report.md

 98     As regards the point whether an accused’s previous statements should be restricted to impeaching his credit alone, this point is not relevant to the facts before me.
 If, as I have found, the oral testimony of the accused before me was not credible, whether because of her statements and/or other evidence, then she would have failed to discharge the presumption against her.
 There was no need to go on and consider whether her statements or her lies from her oral testimony would also corroborate other evidence to establish that she was in fact trafficking in drugs.

-99     However, as Ms Goh had relied on a passage from the case of _Somwang_ for the proposition that an accused’s previous statements should be restricted to impeaching his credit alone, and not as substantive evidence of the content thereof, I should mention that in _Ukthunthod v PP_ [1994] 1 SLR 225, L P Thean JA said that that passage from _Somwang_ was orbiter dictum and, secondly, that s 147(3) of the Evidence Act was not cited to and considered in _Somwang_.
+99     However, as Ms Goh had relied on a passage from the case of _Somwang_ for the proposition that an accused’s previous statements should be restricted to impeaching his credit alone, and not as substantive evidence of the content thereof, I should mention that in _Ukthunthod v PP_ <span class="citation">[1994] 1 SLR 225</span>, L P Thean JA said that that passage from _Somwang_ was orbiter dictum and, secondly, that s 147(3) of the Evidence Act was not cited to and considered in _Somwang_.
 Section 147(3) states:

  (3) Where in any proceedings a previous inconsistent or contradictory statement made by a person called as a witness in those proceedings is proved by virtue of this section, that statement shall by virtue of this subsection be admissible as evidence of any fact stated therein of which direct oral evidence by him would be admissible.